dvdme/forecastio-lib-java/README.md

 * It reads all the available flags.

 ####What it does not:
-* It does not read errors, alerts and errors (the confidence in the prediction provided by the API).
+* It does not read alerts and errors (the confidence in the prediction provided by the API).
 * It does not implements the `callback` request option.
 Did not seamed relevant for this.

 ####To Do:
-  * Improve timezone support
+  * Improve time zone support
   * Add support to errors (confidence in prediction)
   * Add support to alerts
   * (maybe) Add the hability to export data to CSV